saggitar/ubi-interact-python-package/README.md

 This packages uses [extras](https://www.python.org/dev/peps/pep-0508/#id12).

 * ``[test]`` Requirements to run ``pytest`` suite if you install the package from source, and not from PyPi

-   > :warning: Currently the ``[test]`` extra depends on some processing-module packages.
+    > Currently the ``[test]`` extra depends on some processing-module packages.
 Make sure you have all requirements installed (especially on Windows some processing dependencies are not in pypi)

 * ``[cli]`` Installs a [CLI](#CLI) script which runs the node and auto-discovers installed Processing Modules (see [below](#processing-modules))
 * ``[docs]`` Install requirements to build documentation

 ## Usage
 To use the ``ubii-node-python`` package to implement your own python nodes refer to the [package documentation](#ubi-interact-python-node).